AudreyKj/google-run-hackaton-2025-lexi/README.md

 | RiskAnalysisAgent       | Explains potential issues in plain language               |

 🧭 Agents work collaboratively via an orchestrator and shared state.

+## How it works
+	•	**Standard legal clauses** are embedded in Firestore.
+For now, only employment-related contracts in English under German law are used (see the data folder in the codebase for the JSON data and the embedding script).
+	•	The user uploads a contract on the frontend service.
+	•	Before the agents are invoked, a **guardrail** double-checks the input to ensure it’s safe.
+	•	The **agent team** successively extracts, finds similar standard clauses, compares them and analyzes the clause's risk.
+	•	Each agent processes the output of the previous agent and enriches it with its specific task.
+	•	The API streams the response to the frontend to reduce perceived latency.

 ## Installation